 2017 Bishop’s Series: Lutherans Making a World of Difference

-Our monthly Bible studies for 2017 will focus on Lutherans throughout history who have had an impact, but may not be as well-known.
+Our monthly studies for 2017 will focus on Lutherans throughout history who have had an impact, but may not be as well-known.
 Bishop Wohlrabe will introduce names of Lutherans through whom God has worked redemptively in the world.

 For the current month’s bible study, click here.